Cats exhibit behaviors that often seem strange to us.

 If you see a lot of licking going on, try to think about whether there have been any stressful situations lately.
 Examples include:

 If you think your cat is experiencing high levels of stress, do your best to combat it.
 Most stressors will resolve in time.
 Here are some examples of what I mean:

 - A stressful move to a new home will resolve as your cat becomes more familiar with the surroundings.

 - If you have a bunch of people over, use this as your excuse to kick them all out!

 How to Stop a Cat From Licking You

 If you have a cat who just plain likes to lick, you might consider yourself lucky.
 (Licky?)
-She is showing you affection and trying to bond with you the best way she knows how.
+They are showing you affection and trying to bond with you the best way they know how.

-If you find it unpleasant, gently discourage her but don’t punish her.
-A little spritz with a water bottle or moving her away from you when she licks will show you don’t appreciate it, but won’t cause her any pain.
+If you find it unpleasant, gently discourage them but don’t punish them.
+A little spritz with a water bottle or moving them away from you when they lick will show that you don’t appreciate it, but won’t cause your cat any pain.

 You don’t have to cringe and put up with it as the guy in this video does:

 According to the ASPCA, “Another option is to provide your cat with an acceptable object to chew or suckle instead of you.”